JieLiu2023/mitoticCUT-Tag_2024/README.md

-# main scripts for *TBP bookmarks and preserves neural stem cell fate memory by orchestrating local chromatin architecture*
+# main scripts for *Protocol for identifying genomic binding sites of mitotic bookmarkers in Drosophila neural stem cells and cultured mammalian cells*

 ## Purposes
-- This repo includes main scripts used for:
+- This repository includes main scripts used for:
-  - Shen Y, Liu K, Liu J, et al. *TBP bookmarks and preserves neural stem cell fate memory by orchestrating local chromatin architecture*.
-Mol Cell.
-2025
   - *Protocol for identifying genomic binding sites of mitotic bookmarkers in Drosophila neural stem cells and cultured mammalian cells*

 ## Steps